DiegoVilla27/node-api-users/README.md

-# Node.js Express Project with Firebase Integration
+# Clean Architecture with Node.js Express Project and Firebase Integration

 This project is a simple Node.js application built using Express and Firebase.
+Baesed in Clean Architecture.
 It requires Firebase configuration to connect to Firebase services.

 ## Prerequisites